kbaggen/SPINDELMATE/README.md

 ### Behaviour
 The first 60 sec´s after power on it will light blue in AP mode and hence you can set Wifi credentials.
 Theirafter in will turn blue LED off, and only flash it every 10 sec´s where it ping the iBeacon signal (repreats/boots/emulate the Bluettoth signal from TILT or RAPT PILL).
 After the "cycle in min" time you have set in settings has ended it will scan for TILT or RAPT Pill according til the "cycle in min" setting.
 Meaning if 3 mins is set it scan for 30-120 secs after those 3 minutes, and if 6 mins is set it will scan after 6 minutes for 60-240 secs, where the later then supports a telemetric setting of every 3rd min for a RAPT PILL.
 As the TILT pings every 10 sec, it should be covered however you do set the cycle behaviour.

+### Limitation
+You can only run one TILT or PILL by each ESP32, and also need one login (Chip ID of ESP32) accordingly for each ESP32.
+Sorry :-)

 ### A bit more overview of what TILTPILLMATE can do in picture form
 ![Overview2_TILTPILLHUB](https://user-images.githubusercontent.com/16992918/216809167-89c934cf-1837-4fd4-93a8-f659680b4091.png)